-Operating a family child care center without a license can compromise the quality of your services.
+Operating a family child care center without a license or registration can compromise the quality of your services.
 Without a license, you also miss out on the following benefits:

 - Opportunities to expand your skills and knowledge at local workshops, most of which are free of charge.

-- Client Referrals from Child Care Resource and Referral (CCR&R) cuts down on your vacancies.
+- Client Listings from Child Care Resource and Referral (CCR&R) cuts down on your vacancies.

 Contact Episcopal Children’s Services for a packet that includes materials and checklists that will assist you in the step-by-step process to getting licensed.